polar-app/polar-app/README.md

  - Tagging system and the ability to perform advanced functions on the tags.

- - Native cloud sync.
+ - Native cloud sync across devices.

  - Management UI for all the notes you've worked on (editing, changing them, adding metadata, etc).

- - Ability to pull down ISBN metadata
+ - Ability to pull down ISBN metadata for books

  - Abilty to pull down metadata by academic paper ID using various platform APIs.